Lead poisoning: Primary prevention

 Recommended steps by individuals to reduce the blood lead levels of children include increasing their frequency of hand washing and their intake of calcium and iron, discouraging them from putting their hands to their mouths, vacuuming frequently, and eliminating the presence of lead-containing objects such as blinds and jewellery in the house.
 In houses with lead pipes or plumbing solder, these can be replaced.
 Less permanent but cheaper methods include running water in the morning to flush out the most contaminated water, or adjusting the water's chemistry to prevent corrosion of pipes.
 Lead testing kits are commercially available for detecting the presence of lead in the household.
 Testing kit accuracy depends on the user testing all layers of paint and the quality of the kit; the US Environmental Protection Agency (EPA) only approves kits with an accuracy rating of at least 95%.
-Professional lead testing companies caution that DIY test kits can create health risks for users that do not understand their limitations and liability issues for employers with regard to worker protection.
-As hot water is more likely than cold water to contain higher amounts of lead, use only cold water from the tap for drinking, cooking, and making baby formula.
+Professional lead testing companies caution that DIY test kits can create health risks for users who do not understand their limitations and liability issues for employers concerning worker protection.
+As hot water is more likely than cold water to contain higher amounts of lead, only cold water from the tap should be used for drinking, cooking, and making baby formula.
 Since most of the lead in household water usually comes from plumbing in the house and not from the local water supply, using cold water can avoid lead exposure.
 Measures such as dust control and household education do not appear to be effective in changing children's blood levels.

-Prevention measures also exist on national and municipal levels.
+Prevention measures also exist on the national and municipal levels.
 Recommendations by health professionals for lowering childhood exposures include banning the use of lead where it is not essential and strengthening regulations that limit the amount of lead in soil, water, air, household dust, and products.
 Regulations exist to limit the amount of lead in paint; for example, a 1978 law in the US restricted the lead in paint for residences, furniture, and toys to 0.06% or less.
 In October 2008, the US EPA reduced the allowable lead level by a factor of ten to 0.15 micrograms per cubic meter of air, giving states five years to comply with the standards.
 The European Union's Restriction of Hazardous Substances Directive limits amounts of lead and other toxic substances in electronics and electrical equipment.
-In some places, remediation programs exist to reduce the presence of lead when it is found to be high, for example in drinking water.
-As a more radical solution, entire towns located near former lead mines have been "closed" by the government, and the population resettled elsewhere, as was the case with Picher, Oklahoma, in 2009.
-Removing lead from airplane fuel would also be useful.
+In some places, remediation programs exist to reduce the presence of lead when it is found to be high, for example, in drinking water.
+As a more radical solution, entire towns located near former lead mines have been bought out by the government, with the population resettled elsewhere, as was the case with Picher, Oklahoma in 2009.

+Removing lead from airplane fuel would prevent approximately 450 tons of lead from being released into the environment every year.

+Secondary prevention

+Secondary prevention of lead poisoning seeks to detect early exposures in individuals and intervene to prevent progression and long-term health complications.